p/seriamp/NOTES.md

 For all zones on RX-V1500/RX-V2500, the volume is adjusted in 0.5 dB increments from -80 dB to 16.5 dB, giving the hex values the range of 0x27-0xE8.

+## YNCA Remote Codes

+I thought that the YNCA remote code feature (`@SYS:REMOTECODE=xxxxxxxx`) would permit sending what the Yamaha serial protocol calls "remote commands", but this appears to not be the case: the serial protocol remote commands are 4 characters long and the remote codes expected by YNCA are 8 characters long.
+I have been unable to locate any codes that would work.